 10. “The Best Men Can Be.” — Gillette

 Changing one word in a classic tagline can be a major statement, especially when you put out a values-driven ad spot to go along with it — and definitely when much of your advertising in prior decades had taken the opposite approach.
-Suggesting that men should strive to be better rather than receive better (Better what?
-Shaves?
-Opportunities?
-Women in thongs?
-Who knows!) kicked off a noisy social media-driven culture battle.
-Did it drive sales?
-Gillette is probably watching to see that, while simultaneously testing out what the next few creative iterations of this could be.
+Suggesting that men should strive to be better rather than receive better kicked off a noisy social media-driven culture battle, but it helped to modernize the brand.

 12. “Taste the Rainbow” — Skittles

 Simple, happy, evocative.
-It’s a great example of selling junk food as easy wish fulfillment.
-When you look at those colorful little packages, you know the contents are not going to taste like fruit, exactly, but you do not want to think your beloved Skittles are pure artificial flavors and sugar.
-Eating the rainbow is a much nicer concept, and since the actual rainbow is an impossible bite, this is the next best substitute.
+When you look at Skittles’ colorful little packages, you know the contents are not going to taste like fruit, but that’s not why one eats candy anyway.
+Eating the rainbow is a fun and lighthearted concept, and since the actual rainbow is an impossible bite, this is the next best substitute.

 13. “Your Pet, Our Passion.” — Purina